-Planning a well-deserved getaway trip and trying to find the cheapest day to buy airline tickets can turn into a costly and frustrating game of hit and miss, for even the most experienced of travellers.
+Planning a well-deserved getaway trip and trying to find the cheapest day to buy airline tickets can turn into a costly and frustrating game of hit and miss, for even the most experienced of travelers.

 There are also important factors to consider that determine the best day of the week to buy flights—your destination, when you plan to travel and whether you are booking a domestic or international flight.

 According to CheapAir’s annual airfare study, “The price of a flight changes on average every 4.5 days, and each change averages $33 up or down”.
 This implies that booking a flight is all about timing.
 We recently divulged the costly ramifications of being an early bird when purchasing your plane ticket; alternatively, an expensive last-minute flight is likely to curb your spontaneity when booking trips in the future.

 So is there a magic number to consider when locating the prime booking window to buy tickets for your dream trip?
 In this article, we’ve done the grunt work for you and compiled a comprehensive guide with key travel insights that will save you from spending hours gazing anxiously at your screen in a bid to wait out the best flight deal.